dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-fields.md

 `time()`: Returns the time the event was processed by `eval`

 `| fields`: Fields to include in result.
 Use `-` before name to exclude a field.
+This does not remove any of the `_` fields.
+`| table` is used to remove all fields leaving the ones mentioned.
+It is recommended to use table command only at the end of the query.

 `| erex` & `| rex`: Create new fields from data that using regex.